 Hindu funerals in Australia: rites, customs and what to expect

 Hindu funerals centre on fire.
-Cremation is not a preference in Hinduism; it is a requirement.
-The fire is understood to release the atman (soul) from the physical body, freeing it to continue its journey through the cycle of death and rebirth.
+Cremation is the strongly preferred rite in Hinduism for adults.
+The fire is understood to release the atman (soul) from the body, freeing it to continue its journey through the cycle of death and rebirth.
+There are recognised exceptions: very young children, sannyasis (renunciants) and some saints are traditionally buried rather than cremated.

 The funeral rites are called antyesti, meaning "last sacrifice."
 They follow a sequence that begins at the moment of death and continues through 13 days of mourning, culminating in the immersion of ashes in flowing water.

-Australia's Hindu community, numbering over 680,000 at the 2021 Census, has adapted these ancient rites to local conditions.
+Australia's Hindu community, numbering 684,000 at the 2021 Census, has adapted these ancient rites to local conditions.
 Open funeral pyres are not permitted under Australian law, so families have developed practical workarounds that preserve the spiritual meaning of the tradition while working within the Australian cremation system.

 Immediately after death

 When a Hindu person dies, the family gathers around the body.
 A lamp or candle is lit near the head, and it remains burning until the cremation.
-The body is placed on the floor with the head facing south (the direction associated with Yama, the deity of death, in Hindu cosmology).
+In many Hindu traditions, the body is placed on the floor with the head facing south, the direction associated with Yama (the deity of death) in Hindu cosmology, though practice varies by regional tradition.

-Family members wash the body with water and, in some traditions, a mixture of milk, yoghurt, ghee (clarified butter), and honey (the panchamrit).
+Family members wash the body with water and, in some traditions, a mixture of five substances called panchamrit: milk, yoghurt (curd), ghee (clarified butter), honey, and sugar.
 The body is dressed in simple, clean clothing.
 A white cloth is common.
 Flowers, particularly marigolds, are placed around the body.
 Tulsi (holy basil) leaves may be placed in the mouth.

-Embalming is not practised and is discouraged.
-Hindu tradition calls for cremation as soon as possible after death, ideally on the same day or the following day.
-The body should not be preserved artificially.
+Embalming is generally not practised and is discouraged in Hindu tradition.
+The tradition calls for cremation as soon as possible after death, often on the same day or the following day, and avoids artificial preservation of the body.

 The eldest son's role